rackerlabs/docs-cloud-identity/api-docs/dev-guide/authentication-info/use-mfa-ops.rst

-Additionally, Identity and user administrators can define multi-factor authentication policy for a domain by configuring the domain enforrcement setting.
-For example, if the domain enforcement setting is `Required`, users who have not set up multi-factor authentication are requird to enable it before they can access their account.
+Additionally, Identity and user administrators can define multi-factor authentication policy for a domain by configuring the domain enforcement setting.
+For example, if the domain enforcement setting is *Required*, users who have not set up multi-factor authentication are requird to enable it before they can access their account.